Discovering the best of the Lake District, Puerto Varas, Osorno, Petrohue Falls and Chiloe Island. Tours, food, hotels and more

 Best things to do in the Lake District, Patagonia Chile

-Chiloe Island Penguin Watching, Patagonia, Chile
+Chiloe Island Penguin Watching, Patagonia Lake District Chile

+This was the first Chile Lake District tour we booked.
 We love wildlife and penguins so as soon as my husband said penguins I was in.
 Chiloe Island is the only place in the world where you can see both Magallanes and Humboldt penguins in the same place in the wild.
 Chiloe Island is only about 30-40 minutes from the mainland by ferry to get to.

 You could get to see the penguins in Patagonia by yourself by taking the ferry and then a bus or taxi to Puñihuil beach and then getting a ticket on one of the boats to the national park.
 However, it’s way easier to do via a tour, especially as they’re so reasonably priced (under $60 pp on a private tour).